Frequently Asked Questions

 • Poster Presentation

-• Prepare and present research or current work through a poster no larger than 48” x 60” (120 cm x 155 cm).
+• Prepare and present research or current work through a poster no larger than 94 inches wide by 46 inches high (8 feet x 3.8 feet, 238 cm x 116 cm).
 Presenters are welcomed (and encouraged) to include raised images, braille, captioned audio-visual material, and other options for accessible engagement beyond the visual.
 Posters can embed multimedia and other interactive elements using URLs and QR codes created and hosted by the submitter.

 • During the Poster Plenary, be available near your poster to answer questions and discuss your work with fellow attendees.